-Welcome to the Chair Group Agricultural Production and Resource Economics!
+Welcome to the Chair Group of Production and Resource Economics!

 GRASSWORKS - What works and why in grassland restoration in Germany?
 A multi-region social-ecological assessment and pilot implementation of successful approaches.